Partnership for Central America: Recent Projects

-In November 2022, PCA, the World Bank, and the United Nations World Food Programme launched the "Disaster Risk Insurance and Finance in Central America Consortium" (DRIFCA) to support climate-related agricultural insurance solutions for 2 million smallholder farmers in Guatemala, El Salvador, and Honduras to increase their food security and financial resilience.
+In November 2022, PCA, the World Bank, and the United Nations World Food Programme launched the Disaster Risk and Insurance in Central America (DRIFCA) to support climate-related agricultural insurance solutions for 2 million smallholder farmers in Guatemala, El Salvador, and Honduras to increase their food security and financial resilience.

+Root Causes Strategy

+Root Causes Strategy is a federal government/private sector approach to address the root causes of illegal immigration into the United States from the Northern Triangle of Central America).
+On March 25, 2024, the PCA, Vice President Harris, and U.S. Department of State announced private sector commitments totaling more than $3.2 billion for the project.

 Public Private Partnership Functions

 The Partnership operates six business units: